CareyMetheringham/MardenPark/README.md

 Test if the sites identified as having large effects in the field trial (10) contributed to the visually assessed dieback damage at Marden Park, a new genomic prediction was carried out using the BGLR (V1.1)(17) package’s implementation of the BayesB algorithm (50,000 iterations with a burn in of 2000).

 ### pca_plots.Rmd
-Create Extended Data Figure 2
+Create Extended Data Figure 2 from PLINK output

 ### GEBV_pheno_corr.R
 Create Extended Data Figure 3